rheiland/xml2jupyter/paper/paper.md

 Our ultimate goal is to generate a fully functional GUI for PhysiCell users.
 Xml2jupyter provides one important piece of this - dynamically generating widgets for custom user parameters for a model.
-With the addition of static components (tabs) of the GUI, a user can also visualize output results from simulations.
+With other Python modules that provide additional components (tabs) of the GUI, common to all PhysiCell models, a user can configure, run, and visualize output from simulations.
+Two tabs that provide visualization of output files are shown below with results from the *biorobots* simulation.
-This additional functionality requires modules not available in the Python standard library, e.g., Matplotlib [@Hunter:2007] to display plots, and SciPy to parse PhysiCell output data.
-We provide instructions for installing these additional dependencies on the README of the repository.
+Some modules require libraries not available in the Python standard library, e.g., Matplotlib [@Hunter:2007] and SciPy.
+We provide instructions for
+installing these additional dependencies on the README of the repository.

 ![](images/biorobots_cells.png)
 ![](images/biorobots_substrates.png)

-Additional tabs used by the PhysiCell Jupyter GUI.

 <!--
 -![](images/heterogeneity_params.png)